 dvNames lists only the names of the design variables which must match the naming convention in runScript.py. dvSizes gives the number of actual design variables (e.g. The shape design variable uses 8 FFD points, hence the first element of dvSizes is 8. patchV is an array which contains the far field velocity and angle of attack, hence the size is given as 2).
 In total, this gives 10 points for which we must prescribe design variable bounds.

-To prescribe bounds, we first define xlimits = np.array([[-0.05, 0.05]] * 10), where the design variables are organized by the first 8 entries corresponding to the FFD point displacements and the final two entries are for the far field velocity (second to last entry) and angle of attack (final entry).
+To prescribe bounds, we first define xlimits = np.array([[0.0, 0.05]] * 10), where the design variables are organized by the first 8 entries corresponding to the FFD point displacements and the final two entries are for the far field velocity and angle of attack, respectively.

-This initial setup uses a lower bound of -0.05 to an upper bound of 0.05 for all 10 design variables.
-These bounds will work for most FFD points, aside the FFD points around the trailing edge of the airfoil.
-For the trailing edge, this displacement is too great and hence more restrictive bounds are applied to xlimits[-3] and xlimits[-4].
-The far field velocity is a fixed value.
-However, SMT does not support design variables with equal upper and lower bounds.
+This initial setup uses a lower bound of 0.0 to an upper bound of 0.05 for all 10 design variables.
+These bounds will work for the FFD points, but must be adjusted for the far field velocity and angle of attack.
+The far field velocity is a fixed value, however, SMT does not support design variables with equal upper and lower bounds.
 The easiest solution is to give an upper and lower bound which differ by only a small amount.
-This is done for the far field velocity via xlimits[-2] = [10, 10 + 1e-9].
-Lastly, the angle of attack needs a different set of bounds which is set as xlimits[-1] = [0, 3].
+This is done for the far field velocity by setting xlimits[-2] = [10, 10 + 1e-9].
+Lastly, the angle of attack needs a different set of bounds which is set as xlimits[-1] = [1, 1.5].

-With the design variables and the design variable bounds being properly defined, we next define the objective function and constraint function for the lift coefficient, $C_{l} = 0.5$, and apply a weight to the constraint equation:
+With the design variables and the design variable bounds being properly defined, we next define the objective function and constraint functions.
+For this optimization case, the objective function is to minimize drag ($C_{d}$) subject to the following constraints:

 objFunc = 'scenario1.aero_post.CD'